vti/routes-tiny/README.md

 Jonathan R. Warden

+Alexander Batyrshin

 # AUTHOR

 Viacheslav Tykhanovskyi, `vti@cpan.org`.

 # COPYRIGHT AND LICENSE

-Copyright (C) 2011-2013, Viacheslav Tykhanovskyi
+Copyright (C) 2011-2016, Viacheslav Tykhanovskyi

 This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.